 The National Intelligence University Catalog is published annually.
-Undergraduate and graduate regulations, University policies, academic programs of study, and approved courses effective fall 2024 for academic year 2024-25 are documented in this catalog.
-Students who matriculate at National Intelligence University (NIU) at the beginning of the 2024-25 academic year will use the 2024-25 National Intelligence University Catalog for the official description of policies and requirements for graduation.
-Students may, however, elect to use the curriculum requirements of a National Intelligence University Catalog published subsequent to the year of their matriculation.
-University and department staff reserve the right to withdraw or change the announcements in this catalog.
+Undergraduate and graduate regulations, University policies, academic programs of study, and approved courses effective fall 2025 for academic year 2025-26 are documented in this catalog.
+Students who matriculate at National Intelligence University (NIU) at the beginning of the 2025-26 academic year will use the 2025-26 National Intelligence University Catalog for the official description of policies and requirements for graduation.
+Students may, however, elect to use the curriculum requirements of a National Intelligence University Catalog published subsequent to the year of matriculation.
+University staff reserve the right to withdraw or change the announcements in this catalog.

-Accreditation and Assessment
+Accreditation

-NIU is a Federal, degree-granting institution, authorized by Congress to offer accredited graduate degrees, an undergraduate degree, and a graduate certificate.
+NIU is a Federal, degree-granting institution, authorized by the US Congress to offer accredited graduate degrees, an undergraduate degree, and a graduate certificate.
 NIU is accredited by the Middle States Commission on Higher Education (MSCHE), 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801, an institutional accrediting agency recognized by the US Department of Education and the Council on Higher Education Accreditation (CHEA).
 NIU's accreditation was reaffirmed in June 2019.

 In November 2018, the Chairman of the Joint Chiefs of Staff reaffirmed NIU's Joint Professional Military Education (JPME) Phase I accreditation.
-The program allows selected, qualified military officers to receive Phase I JPME credit after completing designated JPME courses concurrent with the NIU master's degree.
+This JPME I accreditation remains valid in light of NIU's ongoing satisfactory progress via the outcomes-based military education (OBME) milestone accreditation process.
+The program allows selected, qualified military officers to receive Phase I JPME credit after completing designated JPME courses concurrent with an NIU master's degree.